Geroy Simon: Saskatchewan Roughriders

-2013: On 24 January, Simon was traded to the Saskatchewan Roughriders in exchange for receiver Justin Harper and Saskatchewan's third round pick in the 2014 CFL Draft.
+2013: On 24 January, Simon was traded to the Saskatchewan Roughriders in exchange for receiver Justin Harper and Saskatchewan's third round pick in the 2014 CFL draft.
 On the same day, the Saskatchewan Roughriders signed Simon to a contract for one year plus an option worth $170,000 per year plus bonuses.
 Geroy Simon missed the first 3 weeks of the 2013 CFL season with a lower body injury.
 On 17 August 2013 (Week 8) Simon became the 3rd player in CFL history to have 1,000 career receptions: The other players are Ben Cahoon and Terry Vaughn In Week 9 (1 week later) Simon became the first CFL player to have 16,000 receiving yards.
 In Week 14, against the Montreal Alouettes, Simon became the CFL's all time receptions leader.
 He surpassed Ben Cahoon's record of 1,017 career receptions.
 Simon would finish the season on a winning note catching two touchdown passes in the biggest game of the year en route to the Roughriders winning their fourth Grey Cup championship.

 On May 31, 2014, Simon announced his retirement from professional football.

 Statistics

 Personal life

 Before ultimately choosing football as a career, Simon enjoyed great success as a basketball player at a young age.
 He also took up baseball and track, but became attracted to football after watching Walter Payton.
 Envisioning a career in professional football, he accepted a scholarship offer from the University of Maryland.
 During his spare time, Simon has said that he listens to B.B.
 King, watches SportsCentre, and plays pool.
 Simon also coaches his son's minor football team.
-Simon lives in Langley, British Columbia, during the CFL season with his two children Jaden and Jordan.
+Simon currently lives in Edmonton for the football season and spends the offseason in Arizona with his fiancée Taryn Dakha.

 Simon was together with his wife, Tracy Simon, for 17 years before she died.

 His eldest son Gervon, who was born when Geroy was a freshman at Maryland, was formerly the starting quarterback at Greater Johnstown High School - Geroy's alma mater - who finished as the all-time passing yards leader.

-Post-retirement career
+Executive career

 After Simon ended his playing career in 2013, he remained with the Saskatchewan Roughriders in a front office role.
 Simon returned to the BC Lions in 2015 and served as the team's Director for Global Scouting and a US Regional Scout.
 On December 28, 2021, he was named the assistant general manager of the Edmonton Elks.

+On July 15, 2024, following the dismissal of general manager, Chris Jones, Simon was named the team's interim general manager.
+On November 9, 2024, it was announced that Ed Hervey had been named general manager for the Elks and Simon was not retained.

+In 2025, Simon was named executive director of revenue share management and general manager of the Maryland Terrapins football team.